jhosehprendon1/coralreef/README.md

 ## Royalties

-Coral Reef can seamlessly create on-chain artist splits that remove the awkwardness out of collaboration.
+Metaplex can seamlessly create on-chain artist splits that remove the awkwardness out of collaboration.

 Tag each collaborator, set custom percentages, and you’re off to the races.
-Each NFT can also be minted with configurable royalty payments that are then sent automatically back to the original creators whenever an artwork is resold on a Coral Reef marketplace in the future.
+Each NFT can also be minted with configurable royalty payments that are then sent automatically back to the original creators whenever an artwork is resold on a Metaplex marketplace in the future.

-## Fractionalize NFT
+## Storefronts

-A creator who has minted an NFT may decide to use the option to fractionalize the ownership of his work to obtain liquidity, this fractionalization will represent a percentage of the ownership and not a specific part of the NFT.
+Metaplex's off-chain component allows creators to launch a custom storefront, similar to Shopify or WordPress.
+This open-source project provides a graphical interface to the on-chain Metaplex program, for creators, buyers, and curators of NFTs.
+The design and layout of storefronts can be customized to suit the needs of the entity creating it, either as a permanent storefront or an auction hub for a specific auction or collection.

-By choosing the fractionation option the creator will be able to choose a number of tokens in which the property will be fractionalized, the value that has been set for the NFT at the time of creation will be divided into the number of tokens that have been set to distribute the property, from the 100% of tokens created the creator must choose a range between 0-100% of the tokens to be sent to the exchange (Serum), which can be freely exchanged in the market before, during and after the auction.
+All identification on the Storefront is based on wallet addresses.
+Creators and store admins sign through their wallets, and users place bids from connected wallets.
+Custom storefronts allow creators to create unique experiences per auction.
+Additionally, the Metaplex Foundation is working on multiple partnerships that will enable building immersive storefronts using VR/AR.